karaolos9/COMP0254cw1/README.md

 # CW1 dApp Project Overview
-This project is a dApp for Pokémons NFT Trading.
-It has two Solidity contracts, and React as frontend.
+This project is a decentralized application (dApp) for Pokémon NFT Trading.
+It enables users to trade Pokémon NFTs securely on the blockchain.
+The platform integrates Solidity smart contracts for handling transactions, a React frontend, and MetaMask for wallet authentication.
+Images are stored securely using Pinata (IPFS) for decentralized file storage.

 # Technical Overview
 ## Solidity
 Both smart contracts use ^0.8.28 which will remain compatible with future versions of solidity (0.8.x).

 ## React
+React: ^18.3.1 – Frontend framework for building a dynamic UI.
+React DOM: ^18.3.1 – Handles rendering React components in the DOM.
+TypeScript: ~5.6.2 – Statically typed language for safer and more scalable development.
+Vite: ^6.0.5 – A fast and optimized build tool for React projects.

 ## Pinata
 We use **Pinata** to store NFT images securely on **IPFS**, ensuring decentralized and tamper-proof storage.
 To prevent **CORS issues**, we utilize a **proxy server** that acts as an intermediary, allowing stable communication between our React frontend and the IPFS network via Pinata’s API.